 BID has been granted permission to intervene before the Court of Appeal in the case of David Francis (C4/2013/2215B)(on appeal from the High Court of Justice, His Honour Judge McKenna EWHC 2115 (Admin).

 Every six months for the last three years BID has carried out a survey of legal representation across the UK detention estate.
 We ask detainees whether they have a solicitor at the time we speak to them, how they found that solicitor, whether they pay fees for advice or have legal aid, and what work their solicitor has done for them.
-How long did they have to wait to see a legal aid solicitor at the surgery in their IRC?
-Have they had to change solcitors after being transferred or moving into or out of the Scottish legal system?
-We also ask people whether they have come to an IRC from prison, and if so whether they got any immigration advice while in prison.

 A matter of days after sweeping cuts to legal aid were introduced in April 2013, the Ministry of Justice published details of further proposed reforms to legal aid in the consultation document ‘Transforming Legal Aid’.